ikostan/REST_API_AUTOMATION/README.md

 Even if you haven't tracked the files so far, Git seems to be able to "know" about them even after you add them to .gitignore<br/>

-**NOTE:**<br/>
+**NOTE:**

 - First commit your current changes, or you will lose them.
 - Then run the following commands from the top folder of your Git repository:

 ```bash
 git rm -r --cached .
 git add .